 - Electrical and grounding connections must comply with the applicable portions of the national electrical code and/or other local electrical codes. - Appliances equipped with a flexible electric supply cord are provided with a three-prong grounding plug.
-It is imperative that this plug be connected properly into a properly grounded three-prong receptical.
-If the receptical is not the proper grounding type, contact an electrician.
+It is imperative that this plug be connected properly to a properly grounded three-prong receptacle.
+If the receptacle is not the proper grounding type, contact an electrician.
 Do not remove the grounding prong from this plug.

-Do not connect the range to electrical supply until after gas connections have been made.
+Do not connect the range to the electrical supply until after gas connections have been made.